 As the Bible directs all Christians and churches, SERVE 6.8 operates within the boundaries of Federal Law (Romans 13:1-7).
 Yet since we are not an agent of the Federal Government, it is not our ministry practice to check the citizen status of our guests as a prerequisite of our giving them care.
 The love of God is available, and the kingdom of Christ is open, to every tongue, tribe, nation, and people.
 (Revelation 5:9)

-SERVE 6.8, being a non-profit religious corporation, serves with other supporting churches, but we do not abridge the right of conviction for individual supporting churches, nor are we responsible for the choices of other religious organizations.
-We don’t control; we serve.
+SERVE 6.8, being a non-profit religious corporation, serves with other supporting churches, but we do not abridge the right of conviction for other supporting churches, nor are we responsible for the choices of other religious organizations.

 At SERVE 6.8, we partner with other Bible-based churches in serving guests in a holistic way, “body, soul, and spirit.”
 The message of the gospel is that God offers grace and help to people who struggle in this broken world.
 We offer “the truth in love” (Ephesians 5:15), yet not imposing or pressuring our guests.